josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **H|Grace Patton:** Ruby, I don't have much time.
 Keep an eye on the Dojeer.
 Hopefully this war will end soon.

-If I don't come back...
+If I don't come back... tell Mom and Dad I love them.

 Stay safe.
 I love you.

-Tell Mom and Dad I love them.

 **Ruby Patton:** *Ruby chokes up*

 Gracie - what did you do?
 How bad have things been out there?

-Computer, what happened to the ICH Bishop?
+Computer, what happened to the IEE Bishop?

-**Computer:** ICH Bishop is captained by Grace Patton.
+**Computer:** IEE Bishop is captained by Grace Patton.
 Current status is classified.

 **Ruby Patton:** She had the best ship in the fleet.
 What happened?